TITANIC-YELLOW/FEM/README.md

-# FiniteElementMethod
+# SolverDesignforHeatConduction
-This repository contains codes used in FEM.
+This repository contains codes used in designing the solver for heat conduction.

+The programs are designed primarily according to finite element method(FEM).

 *Python* is used as the primary language.
 ## HCMVG.cp39-win_amd64.pyd